pam-exchange/SymantecPAM-ConfigFile/README.md

 This connector will allow password verify and update for users defined configuration files.

+The connector copies the configuration file to the TCF server into the Tomcat temp directory.
+For a verify operation this now local file is inspected and it is validated if the current password is found in the file.
+For an update operation a backup file is sent to the originating server (remote or local).
+This is a copy of the original configuration file with a new filename.
+For simple match (without  Regex) the current password is located in the file and replaced with a new password.
+For Regex search/replace the given regex for search is used to identify where the username/password is located.
+It is then replaced using the regex for replace.
+If the regex for search/replace is done correctly, it will allow update of the password in the configuration file even when the current password (in file) is not known to PAM.
+The updated file is send to the remote server.
+Finally, the temporary file on the TCF server is deleted.

+## Build ConfigFile connector

+### Environment
 The environment used is as follows:

 - CentOS 9 (with SELINUX)